ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Signals/signal-slice.md

 Another way to update the state is through `reducers` and `actions`.
 This is good for situations where you need to manually/imperatively trigger some action, and then use the current state in some way in order to calculate the new state.

-When you supply a `reducer` it will automatically create an `action` that you can call.
+When you supply a `reducer`, it will automatically create an `action` that you can call.
 Reducers can be created like this:

 ```ts
 state = signalSlice({